nhansen/GQC/README.md

 ## Config file

-In order to evaluate heterozygous sites, mononucleotide run lengths, and other features of the benchmark, the GQC program needs specially formatted annotation files for the benchmark genomes.
+In order to evaluate heterozygous sites, short tandem repeat run lengths, and other features of the genome benchmark, the GQC program needs specially formatted annotation files for the benchmark genomes.
 For hg002v1.1, these files are contained in a tarball available on [AWS](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/HG002/assemblies/polishing/HG002/v1.1/benchmark/resources/hg002v1.1.resources.tar.gz).
-The program reads the locations of these files from a config file, which GQC assumes, by default, is a file called "benchconfig.txt" in your working directory.
-The location of this file can also be specified with the -c or --config option.
+The program reads the locations of these files from a config file, which GQC assumes, by default, is a file called "benchconfig.txt" in your working directory, but the location of this file can also be specified with the -c or --config option.
 If the config file is not accessible in one of these two ways, the program will complain and exit.

 An example config file is located in the resource tarball and contains the necessary parameters and file names.
 Edit that config file to specify the full path for each of the resource files (the "resourcedir" should be the path to the entire directory), and you can use that file as your config file when running the GQC or readbench commands.

-## Evaluating haplotypes of diploid assemblies
+## Evaluating haploid and diploid assemblies

-At this point, the GQC program is written to evaluate a BAM-formatted file of alignments of a single haplotype of a diploid assembly to a diploid benchmark genome (e.g., hg002v1.1).
-We recommend aligning each haplotype of the diploid assembly separately to the diploid benchmark using minimap2 with the "-x asm5" preset.
-To evaluate each haplotype the program usage is
+To evaluate assembly scaffolds or contigs, the "bench" command first maps the locations of haplotype-specific 40-mers from the benchmark with the assembly's FASTA file.
+It then uses your installed version of minimap2 to create and trim alignments of each phased assembly sequence block to the appropriate benchmark haplotype.

-	GQC assemblybench -b <assemblyhaplotype_vs_benchmark.bam> -r <benchmark.fasta> -q <assemblyhaplotype.fasta> -p <prefix_for_output> -A <assemblyhaplotype_name> -B <benchmark_name>
+	GQC bench -r <benchmark.fasta> -q <assembly.fasta> -p <prefix_for_output> -A <assembly_name> -B <benchmark_name>

-For typical assemblies, the assemblybench will use about 16Gb of memory and around 15 minutes of CPU time.
+For typical assemblies, the bench command will use about 64Gb of memory and around 4 hours run time on two processors.
 The command "GQC --help" will display information on other options available (e.g., to restrict regions of the genome examined, set minimum contig or alignment lengths for processing, etc.).

 ## Evaluating read sets